rbenech/RiWebApps/README.txt

 RiWebApps

+For Roos Instruments apps that run in a web browser.

 Requires Node.js v4 or v6

-npm install flux